19 MIN READ

 Together with his battalion, Gaje transferred to the Indian Army in 1947.
 After a distinguished further career, in which he reached the rank of Subedar Major, he was granted the rank of Honorary Captain on retirement.
 In his retirement, he lived in Almora, Uttar Pradesh.
 He died on 28 March 2000.

-After India's independence in 1947, Ganju joined the 11th Gorkha Rifles, a regiment comprising men of the 7th and 10th Gurkha Rifles who had elected to continue their service with the Indian Army.
-Later promoted to Subedar Major, he was made an Honorary Captain in 1968, while still serving, and on his retirement to Sikkim in 1972, he was appointed ADC to the Indian president for life.
+After India's Independence in 1947, Ganju joined the 11th Gorkha Rifles, a regiment comprising men of the 7th and 10th Gurkha Rifles who had elected to continue their service with the Indian army.
+Later promoted to Subedar Major, he was made an honorary captain in 1968, while still serving, and on his retirement to Sikkim in 1972, he was appointed ADC to the Indian president for life.
 He died on 1 July 2000.
-As this letter shows, Ganju was quickly acclaimed as a Sikkimese national hero.
-It is addressed to the British Political Officer in Sikkim, AJ Hopkinson, and is issued by the Chogul, Tashi Namgyal, the 14th ruler of the Namgyal dynasty of Sikkim.

 We visited Sikkim in 2006.
 This photo shows the Main Street in Ravong, a town in southern Sikkim, not far from Ganju’s birthplace.